Maleehak/maleehak/README.md

 <h1 align="left" id="title"> Hey!</h1>
 <p>
  I'm Maleeha Khalid, final year student from UET Lahore.
-I'm very passionalte about learning and applying new technologies specially in healthcare.
+I'm very passionate about learning and applying new technologies, specially in healthcare.
 I'm a Microsoft learn student ambassador, a teaching assistant and a software engineer with the drive for continous self improvement and professional growth.
  </p>